Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Conclusion

-{{This paper mainly focused on single room case.
-One potential future direction is to extend the proposed method to multi-zone buildings and develop a distributed learning framework.
-However, the extension is nontrivial and not straightforward considering the zone interactions.
-One possible solution is to adopt the \emph{``one-agent-at-a-time"} idea ( i.e, sequentially learning the control policies for each individual zones) proposed in \cite{bertsekas2019multiagent} to overcome the computational issue. }}
+This paper has used singe office as an example to establish the GB-L method.
+An interesting future direction is its extension to multi-zone commercial buildings.
+However, that's not straightforward due to the concatenated state and action space to handle.
+From our insight, one possible solution is to adopt the \emph{``one-agent-at-a-time"} idea ( i.e, sequentially learning the control policies for each individual zones) proposed in \cite{bertsekas2019multiagent} to address the computational issue.

 \appendices